Milad-Akarie/auto_route_library/README.md

 #### Custom path names
 AutoRoute automatically generates paths based on page type, for example the generated path for HomeScreen is "/home-screen".
 You probably won't need to customize your paths unless your are building a web application.
-To use a custom path name use the path property inside of AutoRoute
+To use a custom path name use the path property inside of AutoRoute.
 ```dart
 MaterialRoute(path: "/users", page: UsersScreen)
 ```